syncfusion-content/wpf-docs/wpf/SfDiagram/Getting-Started.md

 ###Data Binding

-In order to achieve Properties of ViewModel are bind to View, we have provided the Default Style for View in “BindingStyle.xaml”.
+We have provided the Default binding Style support to bind the ViewModel proerties  to View by using “BindingStyle.xaml”.
 For more information, refer to [Data Binding](/wpf/sfdiagram/Data-Binding).

 ###Visualize Employees